sa7mon/miniprint/readme.md

 A medium interaction printer honeypot

-miniprint acts like a standard networked printer that has been "accidentally" exposed to the public internet
+* miniprint acts like a standard networked printer that has been accidentally exposed to the public internet.

-It speaks the Printer Job Language (PJL) over the RAW "protocol".
+* It speaks the Printer Job Language (PJL) over the RAW "protocol"

 ## Logs
 Logs are in format: `time - loglevel - method - operation - message`